gautham-pavuluri/linear-systems-GUI/README.md

 # linear-systems-GUI
-GUI to find solute concentration across compartments of a chemical extraction purification process
+GUI to find solute concentration across compartments of a chemical extraction purification process.
+The user can adjust the input values for the starting solvent concentration along with the starting solute concentration and the solute concentrations are calculated using a system of linear equations.
+When button is clicked, solution and plot are shown in the output.
+Any errors from user inputs will be stated in the warning box.